edamame-course/Metagenome/2016-07-15-metaG-assembly.md

 First read the [megahit manual here](https://github.com/voutcn/megahit).
 The paper can be found here: [Li, D., Luo, R., Liu, C.M., Leung, C.M., Ting, H.F., Sadakane, K., Yamashita, H. and Lam, T.W., 2016.
 MEGAHIT v1.0: A Fast and Scalable Metagenome Assembler driven by Advanced Methodologies and Community Practices.
 Methods.](http://www.sciencedirect.com/science/article/pii/S1046202315301183).

-You'll want to read the (minimal) manual first, but we're going to use a couple of flags:
-  1. We have to set the memory you will use in the analysis, I suggest for our case to use `-m 0.9` which means we'll use 90% of the available CPU memory.
-You don't want to use 100% or your computer will not be able to run essential operations. defalut:0.9
+You'll want to read the (minimal) manual first, but we're going to use a couple of flags.
+We have to set the memory you will use in the analysis, I suggest for our case to use `-m 0.9` which means we'll use 90% of the available CPU memory.
+You don't want to use 100% or your computer will not be able to run essential operations. default:0.9
-  2. Megahit requires us to set the length of the reads that will be ignored.
-Just to be safe I have used `-l 500` here, but change it and see if it changes your assembly.
-I would not go below your average read length.

 Taking that into consideration, we're going to run this code:
 ```